Learn about 100 foods that start with the letter B

 39. Beef (kobe)

 You may have heard this referred to as wagyu beef (although not all Wagyu beef is kobe).
-This type of beef is raised in a very specific way: of Tajima gyu genetics, born in the Hyogo prefecture, fed to a minimum of 26 months, and meet strict grading requirements according to the Waguy Shop.
+This type of beef is raised in a very specific way: of Tajima gyu genetics, born in the Hyogo prefecture, fed for a minimum of 26 months, and meet strict grading requirements according to the Waguy Shop.

 40. Beef (tenderloin)